 The difference between a journey map and a service blueprint by Erik Flowers and Megan Erin Miller

 The journey of becoming a member starts with people either self-directed or staff-mediated.
-At this stage, it was indifferent whether people were onsite or offsite.
-Some people arrived via a Register link in the website masthead.
-Others were directed to a dedicated computer at a staffed registration desk.
+Through the website, people navigated to a registration form.
+Onsite, people were directed to the registration form on a dedicated computer at a staffed registration desk.

 Member card collection choice

-One question on the form asked people how they’d like to receive their Library card: at the Library; or by post.
 The vast majority, 77%, chose to receive their card by post.
-Choosing by post means:
+Choosing postal delivery means:

-- finding your way through a complex building to a registration desk is avoidable
+- Finding your way through complex buildings to a registration desk is avoidable.

 “… behind-the-scenes the organization is going to great lengths to patch it together and maintain the appearance of cohesion.”